Carreau/phd-dissertation/parts/part3.rst

     :width: 80%

-    Repartition of the bead-center distance at which the actin cloud exert a force higher than the noise (:math:`d_0`) on probe bead, as a function of capping protein.
-Shaded region represent position of bead surface (4.34 µm) and purple line represent bead surface+1µm (upper bound for the in vitro reformed actin cortex measured in :cite:`Kawska2012`).
-We see in this graph that for symmetry breaking condition (CP 10 nM and 30 nM) the distance at which the actin cloud apply force on the probe bead is large compare to the thickness of the actin cortex.
-The distance at which the probe bead is able to detect the presence of the actin cloud decrease with the increase concentration in Capping Protein that restrict  actin filament growth.
+    Repartition of the bead-center distance at which the actin cloud exert a force higher than the noise (:math:`d_0`) on the probe bead, as a function of capping protein.
+Shaded region represent the position of the bead surface (4.34 µm) and the red line represent the bead surface+1µm (upper bound for the in vitro reformed actin cortex measured in :cite:`Kawska2012`).
+We see in this graph that for symmetry breaking conditions (CP 10 nM and 30 nM) the distance at which the actin cloud apply force on the probe bead is large compare to the thickness of the actin cortex.
+The distance at which the probe bead is able to detect the presence of the actin cloud decrease with increase in concentration of Capping Protein that restricts  actin filament growth.
 The condition in the absence of Capping Protein are a particular case as no dense actin network forms on the surface of the actin bead.